Skip to content

 offset_next: 0

 Each of the binary fields provides the context (type and size) for the data that immediately follows the field.
-The type is an integer defined in the rebound.h file as enum REB_BINARY_FIELD_TYPE.
-The last binary field is of type END to indicate that the snapshot ends here.
+The type is an integer defined in the reb_binary_field_descriptor_list (see below).
+The last binary field of type 9999 (end) to indicate that the snapshot ends here.

-The binary file above can also be interpeted as a SimulationArchive with one snapshot.
+The binary file above can also be interpreted as a Simulationarchive with one snapshot.
 You can append many (millions!) of snapshots to a binary file.
 REBOUND only stores data that has changed since the original snapshot (typically the particle data, time, etc).
 This allows for a very compact file size, while still maintaining bit-wise reproducibility.

 reb_binary_field: